g00sifer/Kali-for-the-win/README.md

-<h1>Kali FTW Includes the following tools</h1> <br> Some functions and features might be slightly different, but there is enough overlap where you can search for the tool online for how to use it specifically
+<h1>Kali FTW Includes the following tools</h1> <br> Some functions and features might be slightly different, but there is enough overlap where you can search for the tool online for how to use it specifically<br>
-Information Gathering<p>
+<h3>Information Gathering</h3><p>
   ace-voip<br>
   Amap<br>
   APT2<br>